75asu/personal-site/content/_index.markdown

 ### Latest Obsession

-Currently, I'm checking out MLOps.
+Currently, I'm into GitOps and MLOps.

 ### Projects